Thekla Resvoll: Biography

 She obtained her doctorate in 1918 on the basis of a thesis entitled On Plants Suited to a Cold and Short Summer, in which she presented studies on adaptations of alpine plants to the harsh environment.
 These studies were Warmingian of nature, that is they were based on meticulous observations of plant individuals—their clonal and sexual propagation, perennation etc. Thus, it was plant population ecology before that discipline was first conceived.

 Thekla Resvoll made a visit to Java and the botanic garden in Buitenzorg in 1923-24.
 She studied Fagaceous trees in the Javan flora.
 She found that they had hibernation buds and interpreted it as an unnecessary trait – a rudiment from their temperate origin.
 She remained at the Botanical Laboratory until her retirement in 1936.
-Her botany classes made a resting impact on generations of Norwegian students.
-She also wrote a textbook on botany for high school pupils.
+Her botany classes made a lasting impact on generations of Norwegian students.
+She also wrote a textbook on botany for secondary school students.